monsrud/ubuntu-autoinstall/README.md

 Requirements:

-- genisoimage must be installed and is used to creates ISO-9660 CD-ROM images
+- genisoimage must be installed and is used to create ISO-9660 CD-ROM images

 **Generate a password for a user:**